veryl-lang/doc/book/src/06_development_environment/07_simulator.md

 * [AMD Vivado Simulator](https://www.xilinx.com/products/design-tools/vivado/verification.html)

 Verilator is the default simulator.
-If no simulator is specified through `Veryl.toml` and commandline option, it will be used.
+If no simulator is specified through `Veryl.toml` and command-line option, it will be used.

 The available configurations are [here](./01_project_configuration/04_test.md).